Art therapy for the soul.

 Những bức tranh Mandala được hoàn thành trong các buổi trải nghiệm

-Mandala paintings completed during the sessions
+The Mandala paintings were completed during the hands-on sessions.

 Trang thông tin du lịch và phong cách sống Travellive+